Louisville Bus Accident Attorneys

 Let’s say a bus gets into an accident with an average car.
 If that bus driver was not paying attention to the road or being negligent, he can be held liable.
 In addition to this, the owner of the company can be held liable for allowing an unsafe driver to drive the company’s truck.
 The manufacturer of any of the truck’s machinery (such as the engine or brakes) can also be held liable as well, if the products led or contributed to the accident.

 Special Liability Cases: Government-Owned Buses and School Buses

 Sometimes a bus and its driver work under a government entity.
 In these instances, the government may be held liable.
 Governmental entities work differently and have special insurance circumstances.
 It is important to have an experienced Louisville auto accident lawyer who can navigate these complications.

 School buses have their own sets of concerns.
 According to the National Highway Traffic Safety Administration (NHTSA), a special set of rules apply to these buses.
 The Kentucky Department of Education outlines these regulations.
-To operate a school bus, drivers must undergo training and testing.
+To operate a school bus such as a JCPS bus, drivers must undergo training and testing.
 They must also utilize the bus’s utilities (such as lights) in a way that encourages safety.
 If the drivers fail to follow regulations, they may be liable.
 The entity in charge may also be liable.

 In most personal injury claims, the opposing party’s negligence must be proved to win the case.
 Negligence, in bus accident cases, can be measured by how closely all parties involved adhered to their respective laws.
 The United States Department of Transportation offers a wealth of knowledge for buses, trucks, and other carrier or transporting vehicles.
 Again, negligence can be on the part of the driver, owner, or even manufacturer.